biocatiit/website/content/scihi/2012_communication.rst

                 Multivalency drives phase separation and probably drives a sol–gel transition in the droplet phase. a, Phase diagrams of multivalent SH3 and PRM proteins.
 The concentrations are in terms of the modules.
-The red circlesindicate phase separation, and the blue circles indicate no phase separation. b, The Rg values determined from SAXS data that were collected during titrations of PRM proteins into SH35.
+The red circles indicate phase separation, and the blue circles indicate no phase separation. b, The Rg values determined from SAXS data that were collected during titrations of PRM proteins into SH35.
 Closed circles indicate